slunsford/seanlunsford.com/src/posts/2026-03-21 Charting New Territory.md

 Meanwhile, pretty much every new site I start now I do in Eleventy, and I really just wanted my Tidy Tuesday site to be on that same stack.
 So I worked with Claude Code to do [just that](https://tidytuesday.seanlunsford.com/).
 I started fresh with the first couple datasets in January, and have built out Uncharted as I've needed new chart types or other features for each week since.

-At whatever point I added a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) to the available chart types, I also went back and replaced the chart on [a recent(ish) post](https://seanlunsford.com/2025/tuesdays-and-travels/), which had just been a screenshot from my old Tidy Tuesday site before.
+At whatever point I added a [Sankey diagram](https://en.wikipedia.org/wiki/Sankey_diagram) to the available chart types, I also went back and replaced the chart on [a recent(ish) post](/2025/tuesdays-and-travels/) here, which had just been a screenshot from my old Tidy Tuesday site before.

 While working on this I've had the privilege of interacting with [Bob Monsour](https://indieweb.social/@bobmonsour) of [11tybundle](https://11tybundle.dev/) fame.
 He used a prerelease version to work on a new [Insights](https://11tybundle.dev/insights/) page, and while he was drafting that he opened a number of issues on the [GitHub repo](https://github.com/slunsford/uncharted) that we went back and forth on to debug.
 It was really helpful to get some external feedback during early development and very rewarding to see Uncharted in the wild so soon after I started the project.